IsaacSchemm/Pandacap/README.md

 Bluesky features:

+* Follow users without a Bluesky account
+* Hide reposts by specific users
-* Hide reposts and/or quote posts that come from specific users you follow
+* Hide quote posts by specific users
-* On a second Bluesky account, automatically post **links** to your favorites (with an embedded title and thumbnail), and automatically delete these posts after 14 days

 Things Pandacap does **not** do:

 * Act as an OAuth server.
 * Host more than one user account.
+* Connect to your Bluesky account or allow you to send likes or replies.
+(This was removed in Pandacap 10 in favor of a more minimal, "feed reader" integration.)
+* Create a post with more than one attached image.
-* Automatically crosspost your image posts or text posts to Bluesky, DeviantArt, etc.
+* Automatically crosspost your image posts or text posts to DeviantArt, FA, or Weasyl.
+(This must be done manually.)
-* Automatically delete posts that you *manually* crosspost to Bluesky, DeviantArt, etc., even when you delete them from Pandacap.
+* Delete posts that you *manually* crosspost to DeviantArt, FA, or Weasyl (even when you delete them from Pandacap).
-* Allow you to add more than one image to an image post.
-* Allow you to repost / "boost" / `Announce` an ActivityPub post.
+* Let you "repost" / "boost" someone else's post.

 ## Techincal Information